-Whether you’re just starting out and are wondering what essential woodworking tools a beginner needs, or you’re an experienced carpenter looking to replace a saw that ran out of juice, these are the must-have tools every woodworker should have in their workshop.
+Whether you’re just starting out and wondering what essential woodworking tools a beginner needs or you’re an experienced carpenter looking to replace a saw that ran out of juice, these are the must-have tools every woodworker should have in their workshop.

 The features don't stop there, however.
 The 2-inch dust port connects to your vacuum to keep your workshop free of sawdust.
 The telescoping fence rails make it easier to store the tool when necessary, and the rip fence flips over when you need to make narrow cuts.
 There's onboard storage for the tools needed while using the saw, and once you're finished, you can easily fold and store the stand if desired.

 Power Source: Corded | Weight: 110 pounds | Dimensions: 31 x 24.5 x 31 inches | Primary Use: Cutting wood